SK3DCODER/RobloxFriendRemover/README.md

 4. Copy its **value** (a long string of characters)

-> **⚠️ WARNING:** Never share your `.ROBLOSECURITY` cookie with anyone!
-Anyone with this cookie can fully access your account.
+> don't share your .ROBLOSECURITY Cookie!

 ## Usage